trueos/trueos-docs/trueos-handbook/introducing.rst

 an external wireless device, insert it before running the installer.

-Certain Broadcom devices, typically found in less expensive laptops, are buggy and can have lockups when in *DMA* mode.
+Certain Broadcom devices, typically found in less expensive laptops, are buggy and lockup unexpectedly while in *DMA* mode.
 If the device freezes, try switching to *PIO* mode in the BIOS.
-Alternately, add :command:`hw.bwn.usedma=0` to :file:`/boot/loader.conf` and reboot to see if anything changes.
+Alternately, add :command:`hw.bwn.usedma=0` to :file:`/boot/loader.conf` and reboot to see if that resolves the issue.

+.. note:: Some wifi adapters are not configured during installation,
+	  but after first boot.
+Just because an adapter does not show up during installation does not mean it's not supported.

 .. index:: supported laptops
 .. _Laptops: